Package 'geobounds'

 Description

-Detect the current cache folder.
+Detects the active cache directory.
 See gb_set_cache_dir().

 Usage